IRS Audits and Cook Islands Trusts

 Privilege Considerations

 Communications between the grantor and the U.S. attorney regarding trust formation and structure may be protected by legal privilege.
 Tax return preparation communications may be protected by the federally authorized tax practitioner privilege under IRC § 7525.
-The grantor should coordinate document production with counsel to preserve applicable privileges.
+The grantor coordinates document production with counsel to preserve applicable privileges.

 Trustee Confidentiality

 Cook Islands law imposes confidentiality obligations on the trustee.
 The trustee cannot disclose trust information directly to a foreign government.
-If the IRS requests information from the trustee, the request goes through the grantor and the U.S. attorney.
-The trustee provides documents to the grantor’s representatives, who then produce them to the IRS as part of the examination response.
-This process is standard and does not create an obstruction issue, as long as the grantor cooperates with document production.
+When the IRS requests information from the trustee, the request goes through the grantor and the U.S. attorney.
+The trustee provides documents to the grantor’s representatives, who then produce them to the IRS.
+This process is standard and does not create an obstruction issue as long as the grantor cooperates with document production.

 Gideon Alper